Profile of a Growth Marketer is an ongoing series where we feature performance marketing industry leaders from around the globe.

 We’ve been working with Acceleration Partners for about a year now and couldn’t be happier with the experience thus far.
 Everyone I’ve worked with – from the sales reps, to our dedicated account team, and even the senior leadership – has shown a genuine interest in the success of our partnership.

-I came in with little affiliate knowledge and have leaned on AP to help educate me as we work together to define our growth strategy.
-I have full confidence in the team to manage all core network activity, and have been very impressed with their ability to creatively source new high-potential publishers in pursuit of our aggressive growth goals.
+I came in with little affiliate knowledge and have leaned on our Acceleration Partners program management team to help educate me as we work together to define our growth strategy.
+I have full confidence in the team to manage all core network activity, and have been very impressed with their ability to creatively source new high-potential publishers into our program to help us reach our aggressive growth goals.
 The service level is top-tier; I feel like they’re basically members of our marketing team.

 WHAT HAS SURPRISED YOU MOST ABOUT THE AFFILIATE MARKETING MODEL?